NicolasSimard/ENT/theta/README.md

 - Thetapip.gp: Defines a bunch of functions to compute the Petersson inner product of theta series attached to ideals of Hecke characters of imaginary quadratic fields.
-- lfunction.gp: Defines the L-function attached to theta series using the computel script.
 - Thetafunc.gp: Defines the theta series themselves (their q-expansion, etc.)

 ## Examples of use of some scripts